Mustard seeds. Do you cook with them often?

-Sautéed Swiss Chard with Mustard Seeds Recipe
+Sautéed Swiss Chard With Mustard Seeds

 - 1 large bunch of Swiss chard, rinsed

-- 1 Tbsp olive oil
+- 1 tablespoon extra virgin olive oil

 - 1/4 cup sliced shallots or chopped onions

-- 1 Tbsp whole mustard seeds
+- 1 tablespoon whole mustard seeds

 Leaf by leaf, cut out the tough center stem.
 Slice the stems crosswise in 1/4-inch to 1/2-inch pieces.
 Keep separate from the leaves.
 Slice the leaves crosswise into 1-inch thick strips.